WWE News: Seth Rollins Defends The Ending Of ‘Hell In A Cell’

 — Seth Rollins (@WWERollins) October 15, 2019

-Rollins went on to mention if the referee had stopped the match between The Undertaker and Mick Foley in 1998, then it’s likely that the latter would have expanded his career wrestling.
+Rollins went on to mention if the referee had stopped the match between The Undertaker and Mick Foley in 1998, then it’s likely that the latter would have had a longer in-ring career.
 Fans haven’t been thrilled with Rollins’ defense of the abrupt finish for Hell in a Cell, as the reigning WWE Universal Champion has received hundreds of replies on Twitter.

 Rollins isn’t the only one who isn’t fazed by the negative reception.
-As previously reported by The Inquisitr, it’s rumored that Vince McMahon laughed at the negative reaction while watching from backstage.
+As previously reported by The Inquisitr, it’s rumored that WWE chairman Vince McMahon laughed at the negative reaction while watching from backstage.
 McMahon is no stranger to controversy as fans have questioned many of his creative decisions in recent years.
-But it’s business as usual for the WWE as they have already moved on to a new angle with Wyatt and Rollins.
+But it’s business as usual for WWE as they have already moved on to a new angle with Wyatt and Rollins.

 With a rematch scheduled at Crown Jewel, all eyes will be on the WWE to deliver a superior finish that doesn’t lead to “AEW” chants from the crowd.
 Based on how the company has handled the backlash in recent weeks, it’s unlikely that McMahon would book another bizarre ending to a big match.